 Tonsils are lymph nodes, they act as septic tanks for the lymphatic system.
-Their function is to filtrate, neutralize, destroy, bond toxins, parasites, microorganisms, acids, chemicals, proteins that are foreign to the body or not used, fragments, wood, glass, etc.
+Their function is to filtrate, neutralize, destroy, bond toxins, parasites, microorganisms, acids, chemicals, proteins that are foreign to the body or not used, like fragments, wood, glass, etc.

-The lymphatic system is co-related with immune system.
+The lymphatic system is co-related with the immune system.
 They work together to offer protection to the cells and organs (organs are made from cells) but also to remove waste from them.
 Tonsils being a key element, thus the importance of keeping them healthy.

-When inflamed, they are in fact protecting the body, from invasion, but they can do so much in face of high amounts of acidity, which produces great amounts of mucus.
+When inflamed, they are in fact protecting the body, from invasion, but they can do so much in the face of high amounts of acidity, which produces great amounts of mucus.

 - - - Cause and Effect - - -